-- If it is a Primary Election and the voter says he/she is registered to a different party than what is shown on the E-Poll Book, the voter must vote by Affidavit Ballot. - Tap "Issue Affidavit" in the voter record in the E-Poll Book and process the voter.
+- If it is a Primary Election and the voter says he/she is registered to a different party than what is shown on the E-Poll Book, the voter must vote by Affidavit Ballot.

+- Use the "Add Affidavit" procedure.

+- Tap Go Back

+- Tap Search

+- Tap Add Affidavit